-Looking to celebrate children and young people with special educational needs (SEN), Neurodiversity Week highlights the positive learning differences, talents and strengths each individual has – no matter what their label.
+Looking to celebrate children and young people with special educational needs (SEN), in schools, universities, and other organisations, as well as to transform how neurodivergent individuals are percieved and supported, Neurodiversity Week highlights the positive learning differences, talents and strengths each individual has – no matter what their label.

-Founded by 16-year-old autism and neurodiversity advocate, Siena Castellon, it’s estimated that “15% of students across the UK have a learning difference”.
+Founded by 16-year-old autism and neurodiversity advocate, Siena Castellon, in 2018, it’s estimated that 15% of students across the UK have a learning difference.
 While many receive help and support to overcome challenges they may experience, they may still feel frustration and embarrassment, and experience bullying that can negatively impact their self-confidence and self-esteem.

-According to a 2017 report by Ditch the Label, 70% of students with learning difficulties and 75% of students who are autistic report experiencing bullying at school.
+According to a survey by Ambitious about Autism's Youth Council, 75% of autistic young people have experienced bullying.
+Only half said they felt safe at school.
+2017 report by Ditch the Label, 70% of students with learning difficulties and 75% of students who are autistic report experiencing bullying at school.
 Siena hopes that through this week of celebrations, young people can begin to celebrate SEN students, change the way that these students are perceived, and help neurodiverse people to celebrate themselves and their achievements.

 Aiming to help shift the focus from our weaknesses to the strengths and positive aspects of being neurodiverse, this week provides the chance to talk about the creativity, innovation, ability to think outside of the box, unique insights and perspectives, as well as the perseverance and resilience of neurodiverse individuals.

-Schools are encouraged to participate with neurodiversity-themed assemblies, neurodivergent parents giving talks about their careers, as well as sharing information on neurodiverse conditions such as ADHD, autism, dyslexia and dyspraxia.
-A full list of participating schools is available through the official Neurodiversity Celebration Week website, along with a list of suggested activities to help schools take part.
+Schools are encouraged to participate with neurodiversity-themed assemblies, neurodivergent parents giving talks about their careers, as well as sharing information on neurodiverse conditions such as ADHD, autism, dyslexia, dyspracia, dyscalculia, and tourettes.
+A full list of events and downloadable resources can be found on the official neurodiveristy celebration week website.

 Workplaces can also get involved.
 Share your own experiences, successes and celebrations on social media to help encourage and inspire others.
 Discover four simple ways employers can support neurodiversity at work and make the workplace more inclusive this coming Neurodiversity Celebration Week and beyond.